 What are my retirement benefits?

 When you retire, you will receive a pension and a tax-free lump sum from the LGPS.
-At State Pension age you may also receive a state retirement pension if have paid sufficient National Insurance contributions during your working life.
+At State Pension age you may also receive a state retirement pension if you have paid sufficient National Insurance contributions during your working life.

 How much will my pension be?